baha

 Discovering vibrant wild blue carbon ecosystems.

-Our ocean is teeming with mystery, but perhaps the most puzzling and thrilling aspect of the world beneath the waves is just how interconnected all life truly is on this beautiful blue planet.
-In the words of the famous marine biologist and author Rachel Carson, “Nothing in nature exists alone.”
+Our ocean is teeming with mystery, but perhaps the most thrilling aspect of the world beneath the waves is just how interconnected all life truly is.
+In the words of marine biologist Rachel Carson, “Nothing in nature exists alone.”
 Every species has a role to play in keeping our living world in balance, and we are only just beginning to uncover the complex relationships that keep our seas thriving.

-Dr. Austin Gallagher, a leading marine biologist and founder of Beneath the Waves, was tracking the movements and behaviors of sharks in The Bahamas when the apex predators led him to the largest seagrass habitat known in the world!
-These grasslike meadows combat climate change due to their ability to capture large amounts of carbon through photosynthesis and safely store it in their deep root systems within the seafloor.
-The monumental finding of 92,000 km2 (35,521 square miles) of these beds makes it one of our planet’s most significant global climate assets.
+Dr. Austin Gallagher, a leading marine biologist and founder of Beneath the Waves, was tracking the movements of sharks in The Bahamas when the apex predators led him to the largest seagrass habitat known in the world.
+These grasslike meadows combat climate change through their ability to capture large amounts of carbon and store it deep within the seafloor.
+The monumental finding of 92,000 km² of these beds makes it one of our planet’s most significant climate assets.

 “What this discovery shows us is that ocean exploration and research are essential for a healthy future.
 The untapped potential of the ocean is limitless.
 Further, this discovery underscores the role that science can play in developing resilient communities.
-And we knew that with a discovery of this magnitude, we needed to bring in the world’s best storytellers [SeaLegacy],” Dr. Austin J. Gallagher.
+And we knew that with a discovery of this magnitude, we needed to bring in the world’s best storytellers [SeaLegacy].”

-It was during this work that Beneath The Waves met and began collaborating with our co-founders Cristina Mittermeier and Paul Nicklen.
-The goal of this innovative collaboration is to position the ocean and seagrass ecosystems as one of the most productive natural solutions to climate change.
-The partnership of Beneath The Waves, SeaLegacy, and Dr. Carlos Duarte together blends the most advanced ocean and blue carbon science with unparalleled storytelling.
+It was during this work that Beneath the Waves met and began collaborating with our co-founders Cristina Mittermeier and Paul Nicklen.
+The goal of this innovative collaboration is to position seagrass ecosystems as one of the most powerful natural solutions to climate change, blending the most advanced blue carbon science with unparalleled imagery and storytelling.

 bahmas tree in ocean